alexzhauniarovich/MoviesListLibrary/README.md

 ## Overview

-The repository contains an implementation of the test task "Top 5 Trending movies of the week" There is no git strategy for the reason that the repository doesn't mean any production use.
+The repository contains an SPM package library with the implementation of the test task "Top 5 Trending movies of the week" There is no git strategy for the reason that the repository doesn't mean any production use.
 The implementation represents the iOS application, supports iOS from 15.0, and contains 3 screens.

+The package was created using xCode 14.3.1.
+The library represents a "package" of Swift Package Manager technology.
+There is implementation of the MVVM architecture approach, using a native data binding mechanism, with respect to Clean Architecture rules, SOLID and GRASP principles.
+The library is separated into 3 separate levels: Domain, Data, and Presentation, which separate the logic layer with one direction depending on the levels of each self, the layers communicated encapsulated using protocols.
+To achieve asynchronous workflow through the app, the Swift Concurrency (async/await) technology was used, and the native NSSession mechanism provided the networking processing.
+The dependency injection was achieved in a native Swift way, without any 3rd party frameworks.

 ## The "Top 5 Trending movies list" screen

 <a href="url"><img src="https://github.com/alexzhauniarovich/MoviesListLibrary/assets/77155155/265e81dc-cf01-47ee-85ba-e5b753624eb5"  width="350"></a>

 The screen displays the "Top 5 Trending movies list" which is retrieved from the https://api.themoviedb.org/3/trending/movie/week API endpoint.
 The screen implemented a custom ViewPager view to scroll the content with a magnitude effect when the scroll stopped the library performs additional requests to retrive the particular movie details, such as: